Computer and personal and household goods repair statistics - NACE Rev. 2

-The gross operating rate for the EU-27’s repair of personal and household goods subsector was 17.9 % in 2017, which was almost 80 % higher than the average for the whole of the non-financial business economy (10.1 %); the gross operating rate for the repair of computers and communication equipment (9.3 %) was slightly below the average.
+The gross operating rate for the EU’s repair of computers and personal and household goods sector was 13.4 % in 2019, which was 30 percent higher than the average for the whole of the non-financial business economy (10.3 %).
+The gross operating rate for the repair of computers and communication equipment (9.7 %) was slightly below the average.

-France accounted for almost a third (32.7 %) of the EU-27’s value added within the repair of computers and personal and household goods sector in 2017, a considerably greater share than recorded by any of the other EU Member States — see Figure 3.
-It should be noted that even in those countries with the largest repair of computers and personal and household goods sectors, the contribution of this activity to the non-financial business economy remained low: for example, in France and Croatia it accounted for just 0.3 % of non-financial business economy value added — the highest shares among any of the Member States.
-The relative significance of the repair of computers and personal and household goods sector, in terms of the value added, was also low in EFTA countries, ranging from 0.05 % of the non-financial business economy total in Switzerland; through 0.06 % in Norway to 0.09 % in Iceland.
+France accounted for almost a quarter (24.4 %) of the EU’s value added within the repair of computers and personal and household goods sector in 2019, considerably greater share than recorded by any of the other EU Member States — see Figure 3.
+It should be noted that even in those countries with the largest repair of computers and personal and household goods sectors, the contribution of this activity to the non-financial business economy remained low: for example, in Spain, Czechia, France and Croatia, it accounted for just 0.2 % of non-financial business economy value added — the highest shares among any of the Member States.
+The relative importance of the repair of computers and personal and household goods sector, in terms of the value added, was also low in EFTA countries, ranging from 0.05 % of the non-financial business economy total in Switzerland to 0.06 % in Norway and 0.08 % in Iceland.

-In employment terms, the share of the repair of computers and personal and household goods sector in the non-financial business economy employment peaked at 0.46 % in Spain and 0.44 % in Greece, while shares less than 0.15 % were recorded for Luxembourg and Austria.
+In employment terms, the share of the repair of computers and personal and household goods sector in the non-financial business economy employment peaked at 0.41 % in Spain and Hungary and 0.40 % in Croatia, while shares less than 0.15 % were recorded for Luxembourg, Austria, Sweden and Germany.

 Size class analysis

 The repair of computers and personal and household goods sector is dominated by micro enterprises (employing fewer than 10 persons), which is perhaps unsurprising given the specialist nature of this activity and the lack of national or international players developing their businesses within this area.